 The Guide is well written, but demonstrates the complexities of the divorce or dissolution process with all the forms and rules that must be followed.

 I also came across information on this topic provided by the Legal Aid Network of Kentucky.
-Here is the link to that publication.
 Their guidance is on point.

-Do I have to have an attorney to file a divorce?
+Do I have to have an attorney to file for divorce?

 No, you do not have to have an attorney to file a divorce, but it would be helpful.
 It would be easier if you have an attorney, because the attorney is familiar with the divorce laws and with the courts.
 However, there is no requirement that you have an attorney to file a divorce, and if you cannot get an attorney, you can file the divorce on your own.
 You will need to follow the rules an attorney would need to follow.

 Are there any circumstances in which I should not file a divorce on my own?

 Yes, there are some circumstances when you should NOT file the divorce on your own.

 - If either you or your spouse has a pension, then you should get an attorney to file your divorce.
 Dividing a pension is complicated, and you will need an attorney’s help.